 - Dried herbal ingredients for soups – I like to get them handpicked by Chinese herb experts in medicinal shops.
 But you can also buy each dried herb in Asian supermarkets.
 If you decide to do the latter, you can personally choose which herb combinations to gift your loved ones.

 - Dried, preserved and cured goods – These are terrific because they last for ages!
-Chinese sausages are a great start, but you can complete the package by adding cured pork, dehydrated or salted fish and mushrooms.
+Chinese sausages are a great start, but you can complete the package by adding cured pork, salted fish or dehydrated mushrooms.
 Check out our Dehydated, Cured and Preserved Ingredients page for more!

-However you may decide to spread the love during this festive season, I hope you have a wonderful break!
+However you may decide to spread the love during this festive season, I hope you have a wonderful break with many end-of-year banquets!
 Enjoy your holidays and the very best wishes from the Wok & Kin family!